 | Best for | Street food, casual eating, shopping, and old-market atmosphere | Tuna auction viewing and modern wholesale-market observation |

-| Best arrival time | Around 9:00 AM for first-time visitors | Around 5:00 AM to 6:00 AM for the tuna auction area |
+| Best arrival time | Around 9:00 AM for most first-time food visitors | Very early morning for the tuna auction on market opening days |

-| Food experience | Walkable alleys with snacks, sushi bowls, sweets, and small restaurants | Sit-down restaurants inside a large modern complex |
+| Food experience | Walkable alleys with snacks, seafood bowls, grilled seafood, sweets, and small restaurants | Sit-down restaurants inside a large modern market complex |

 | Tuna auction | No. The auction moved to Toyosu in 2018. | Yes.
-Viewing is from designated visitor areas. |
+General viewing is from visitor areas, while closer observation may require advance application or lottery entry. |

-| Reservation needed | Usually no for casual food stalls, but popular restaurants may have queues | General viewing areas may be accessible without a reservation, but closer observation areas can require advance application or lottery entry |
+| Reservation needed | Usually no for casual food stalls, but popular restaurants may have queues | General market access may not require a reservation, but closer tuna auction viewing can require advance application |

 | First-time visitor difficulty | Easy to enjoy independently if you arrive at the right time and follow local rules | More confusing because of the early start, large buildings, and viewing-area layout |